sidequery/hogflare/README.md

 ### Prerequisites

 * Rust toolchain (`cargo`, `rustc`)
-* Docker (for Cloudflare Container deployment)
+* Docker (optional, only for the local pipeline emulator)
-* Node.js and npm/bun (for Cloudflare Workers deployment)
+* Bun (for Wrangler)
-* A Cloudflare account with Pipelines, R2, and Containers enabled
+* A Cloudflare account with Pipelines and R2 enabled

 ### Configuration